Blog Posts 5 Reasons Why a 3PL Should Manage Your Reverse Logistics

 - Scalable resources – Return rates often increase or spike.
 A third-party provider has flexible space and staffing to scale to handle fluctuations in return volume.

 - Parcel management – As demand grows for free returns, it is particularly important to control transportation expenses.
-3PL’s negotiated rates with parcel and freight providers can help to minimize return shipping costs.
+3PLs’ negotiated rates and economies of scale can help to minimize return shipping costs.

 - Quality control – An experienced provider can carefully inspect incoming products and determine if they should be put back in inventory.
 They may also have the ability to refurbish or repackage items if necessary.